openmeteo/loggertodb/docs/usage.rst

 fields
    (Not for the wdat5 format.)
-A series of comma-separated integers representing the ids of the time series to which the data file fields correspond; a zero indicates that the field is to be ignored.
-The first number corresponds to the first field after the date (and possibly other fixed fields depending on data file format, such as the subset identifier) and should be the id of the corresponding time series, or zero if the field is dummy; the second number corresponds to the second field after the fixed fields, and so on.
+A series of comma-separated integers representing the ids of the time series groups to which the data file fields correspond (time series groups are what Enhydris lists as "Data" in the page for a station).
+A zero indicates that the field is to be ignored.
+The first number corresponds to the first field after the date (and possibly other fixed fields depending on data file format, such as the subset identifier) and should be the id of the corresponding time series group, or zero if the field is dummy; the second number corresponds to the second field after the fixed fields, and so on.

+   Each time series group contains variations of the same time series, such as raw, checked and aggregated. ``loggertodb`` uploads the data to the "raw" time series of the group.
+If such a time series does not exist, it is created.

 nfields_to_ignore
    This is used only in the ``simple`` format; it's an integer that